‘Young And The Restless’ Spoilers: Billy Will Propose To Phyllis Or Victoria, Ashley And Ravi Kiss

 The Young and the Restless spoilers tease that Phyllis and Victoria will fight over Billy and the winner will get a marriage proposal.
 Ashley and Ravi also share a romantic kiss which changes their relationship.

-A battle for Billy’s heart.
+A Battle for Billy’s Heart

-Phyllis (Gina Tognoni) and Victoria (Amelia Heinle) are going to battle it out for Billy’s (Jason Thompson) love. the Young and the Restless fans know that Phyllis and Bily are in a bad place with their relationship but spoilers hint that they could make up with another “passionate encounter,” according to CelebDirtyLaundy.
+Phyllis (Gina Tognoni) and Victoria (Amelia Heinle) are going to battle it out for Billy’s (Jason Thompson) love.
+The Young and the Restless fans know that Phyllis and Billy are in a bad place with their relationship, but spoilers hint that they could make up with another “passionate encounter,” according to CelebDirtyLaundy.

 Victoria is going to chase after Billy and seriously regrets lashing out on him before.